HERATH-Vageesha/Channel-alignment-and-ThunderStorm-analysis-DOPEMF/README.md

                     a) ATTO647N.csv

                     b) Cy3b.csv
-For the code provided named ""
+For the code provided named "Image anlignment_quanitification code.py"

 The input file names are available under